intel/he-toolkit/kit/README.md

 ## Introduction
-The kit tool is a collection of python scripts that can be used by the user to set-up easily the required enviroment to evaluate homomorphic encryption technology.
+The kit tool is a collection of python scripts that can be used by the user to set-up easily the required environment to evaluate homomorphic encryption technology.

 ## Usage
 The hekit can be executed using the following options: